 Example: Sensor-sourced packages

-Note the targeting criteria includes the name of the stopped service.
+In the Targeting Criteria section of the Action Deployment page, note that the Target Question includes the name of the stopped service.
 This value is passed to the package command line.

-In the startservice.vbs script, the value passed to strService must be UTF8-decoded, just as if it were a parameterized package that took user input.
-For information on parameterized packages and UTF8 decoding, see Example: Parameterized packages.
+In the startservice.vbs script, the value passed to strService must be UTF-8-decoded, just as if it were a parameterized package that took user input.
+See Package script and command-line parameters.

 When you configure a sensor-sourced package (see Create a package), add the sensor in the Command field: click Add sensor variable, select a sensor, and click Confirm.

 Optionally, you can also add a sensor to the Package Name by typing ||<sensor name>|| in that field.
 When you deploy an action based on the package, the sensor output determines the Action Name.
 For example, if you issue a question that uses the sensor Stopped Service, configure an action based on results that have the sensor output Windows Defender Network Inspection Service, and select a package that has the name Start Service - ||Stopped Service||, the Action Name is Deploy Restart Service - Windows Defender Network Inspection Service.
 If you select results with multiple output values for a sensor,

 You cannot use a sensor that has an underscore character (_) in the name.
 The underscore is a delimiter for sensor sub-columns.
 If the sensor name has an underscore, it causes errors and unexpected results in sensor-sourced packages.